nerabits/Surge-Manual/dns/local-dns-mapping.md

 bar.com = server:8.8.8.8
 ```

 Since Surge has its own DNS client implementation, some hostnames may fail to resolve.
-You can use 'server:system' to let system handle the lookup.
+You can use 'server:system' to let the system handle the lookup.

 ```
 [Host]
 Macbook = server:system
 ```

-By default, all hostnames with suffix '.local' will be resolved by the system.
+By default, all hostnames with the suffix '.local' will be resolved by the system.

 ## Combined Usage